whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 ## Why

-Usually people tend to avoid using lexers and parsers in favor of manual string manipulation and often **regular expressions**.
-I think this may happen because of the inherent complexity that is often associated with these tools.
+Usually people tend to avoid using lexers and parsers in favor of manual string manipulation and **regular expressions**.
+I think this may happen because of the inherent complexity that is generally associated with these tools.
 In this post, we'll try to make this complexity go away!

 First of all, let me disclaim this: lexers and parser are usually tied to each other, but they don't *need* to be.
-You can perfectly use a lexer in order to tokenize some string into a flat list of tokens and you can perfectly use a parser in order to understand a grammar of anything.
+You can perfectly use a lexer to tokenize some string into a flat list of tokens and you can perfectly use a parser to understand a grammar of anything.

 A little side note before we begin.
 I said people often choose regular expressions to "parse" and understand text.
-While this is fine for very simple situations, it often results in cryptic and fragile code.
-Also, regular expressions are limited in what type of grammars they can parse (try [parsing HTML with regexes][stackoverflow-html-regex]), so you often will *need* something more powerful.
+While this is fine for very simple parsing tasks, most of the times it results in cryptic and fragile code.
+Also, regular expressions are limited in what type of grammars they can parse (try [parsing HTML with regexes][stackoverflow-html-regex]), so at times you will *need* something more powerful.

 ## Enter `leex` and `yecc`